 In 2010, Collyn Baeder earned her Bachelor of Arts from the University of Vermont in Burlington with a major in Philosophy and a minor in Studio Art.
-In addition to her role as coordinator for the School of Community and Population Health and academic advisor for Health, Wellness and Occupational Studies, she is presently a student in UNE’s Master of Public Health (MPH) program, expected to graduate in May 2016.
+She earned her Master of Public Health (MPH) from the University of New England in May 2016.

-As an MPH student, Collyn has been involved in two interprofessional student research projects.
+As an MPH student, Collyn was involved in two interprofessional student research projects.
 Along with a UNE Master of Social Work student, she participated in a PhotoVoice project which used photography to assess barriers to health among Somali refugee women in Portland, Maine.
-In addition, she worked with an interprofessional team of MPH and Master of Science in Occupational Therapy students to develop a Visual Voices research project that used art to investigate topics of identity and perception with aging adults.
+In addition, she worked with an interprofessional team of MPH and Master of Science in Occupational Therapy students to develop a Visual Voices research project that used art to investigate topics of identity and perception with older adults.

 Bachelor of Arts - Major: Philosophy, Minor: Studio Art